 The mission of Developing K.I.D.S. is to strengthen urban communities by guiding youth in their mental, physical and educational growth; helping to strengthen and empower young adults; and providing opportunities for all to become strong contributors to their community.

-Developing Kingdoms In Different Stages (Developing K.I.D.S.) is a non-profit organization that services its community through three servicing areas: Prevention, Family Management, and Community Support.
+Developing Kingdoms In Different Stages (Developing K.I.D.S.) is a non-profit organization that services its community through three servicing areas: Prevention/Youth Development, Family Management, and Community Support.
 The word Kingdoms is used as a synonym for communities.
 The word Stages, represents the process in how we will service communities.
 The philosophy behind this is as follows: leaders will be developed and nurtured in every community.
 Therefore, that Kingdom (community) will be developed in a different stage or pace than a prior community serviced by this organization based on the needs and risk factors of that community.
 The mission is fulfilled through efforts to reach out to families instead of individuals.
 There is support for individuals, however the focus is to get the community to see that they are a part of a group/family and they must work together to bring about change: therefore building strong communities.